asagrekin/GamesInOne/reports/Week6Report.md

 ### Asa
 Last week's goal:
+- Deal with any errors that arise in database use.
-- Sync with back-end.
-Get info as needed for the database.
+- Add features as needed for front end.
-- Implement database to work with the back-end.
-- Merge with back-end.

 Progress:
-- Synced with the rest of team.
-- Got the database working with the needed pieces for back and front end.
-- Merged database to main.
-- Added a delete feature.
+- Refactored/revamped database.
+- Started working on unit testing and CI.

 Issues:
-- Not sure what needs to be done next, so blocked on what to do next in that regard.
+- None

 Goal for next week:
-- Deal with any errors that arise in database use.
+- Fix any bugs that show up.
-- Add features as needed for front end.
+- Help other teams with unit testing.

 ### Steven
 Last week's goal: